 Immigrants largely come to America seeking opportunity, and immigrant labor and expertise is vital to local economies and industries in most states across the country.
-Counties have an interest in ensuring that our employers and industries of all types can hire and retain a qualified and legal workforce that meets their needs and helps to strengthen local economies.
+Counties have an interest in ensuring that our employers and industries of all types can hire and retain a qualified and legal workforce that meets our needs and helps to strengthen local economies.

-Therefore, federal laws should not only maintain legal immigration levels, but also support and provide legal avenues for immigrants who wish to come to the United States, both permanently and temporarily, and allow these individuals to contribute their skills and expertise to our economies and to maintain a sufficient workforce.
+NACo policy: Federal laws should not only maintain legal immigration levels, but also support and provide legal avenues for immigrants who wish to come to the United States and allow these individuals to contribute their skills and expertise to our economies and to maintain a sufficient workforce (pg.
+2 of NACo's Interim Policy Resolutions Packet).